 By Lisa M. Mountain

 Each week the session begins with a guided meditation that includes a body scan, mindful focus on the present moment, and pranayama exercises such as increasing the length of the exhalation to allow people to bring their focus inward, calm their nervous systems, and bring increased awareness to their experience.
-We then move into a gentle yoga asanapractice in which the focus is on staying connected with the breath and their interoception, that is, how they feel in their physical bodies in the present, particularly when they experience anxiety or trauma triggers.
-We work to develop witness consciousness so that participants can move toward observing rather than immediately reacting to their experience.
+We then move into a gentle yoga asana practice in which the focus is on staying connected with the breath and their interception, that is, how they feel in their physical bodies in the present, particularly when they experience anxiety or trauma triggers.
+We work to develop witness consciousness so that participants can move toward observing rather than immediately reacting to their experiences.
 David Emerson and Elizabeth Hopper’s principles of trauma-sensitive yoga13 are implemented in a variety of ways.
 The practice is done quite slowly, with invitational language, such as “You are welcome to…” and “If you like… .”
 Personal choice is emphasized throughout the practice.
 Clients are encouraged to modify the poses or to not do them if they do not feel comfortable.
 I do not give physical assists.
 I stay on my mat in the front of the room so that clients know where I am at all times, and client mats are arranged in a semi-circle so that no one has anyone behind them.

 I choose a theme for each session related to yoga teachings and philosophy that I intertwine into the practice and the process portion of the group.
-An example of a group theme is root chakra with a focus on grounding poses such as child’s pose and mountain pose during the yoga practice followed by a discussion of these and other grounding strategies that thewomen find to be helpful during the process portion.
-Another example of a group theme is the yama (guideline for yogic life) of satya, or speaking your truth, with a focus on throat-opening poses such as camel in the practice and a discussion on what speaking their truth means to them in the process portion.
-I also read a poem related to the theme as we move into the guided meditation at the beginning of group and again as we move into shavasana at the end of the yoga practice.
-I have outlined a typical yoga practice for this group in Table 1 on next page.
+An example of a group theme is the root chakra with a focus on grounding poses such as child’s pose and mountain pose during the yoga practice followed by a discussion of these and other grounding strategies that the women find to be helpful during the process portion.
+Another example of a group theme is the Yama (guideline for yogic life) of Satya, or speaking your truth, with a focus on throat-opening poses such as camel in the practice and a discussion on what speaking their truth means to them in the process portion.
+I also read a poem related to the theme as we move into the guided meditation at the beginning of the group and again as we move into Shavasana at the end of the yoga practice.
+I have outlined a typical yoga practice for this group in Table 1 on the next page.

 I will share some other examples of client group experiences, with identifying information changed to protect confidentiality.
 Holly is a woman in her early sixties who had struggled with alcoholism for two decades.
 She was referred to me for individual therapy when she was newly sober after completing an intensive outpatient treatment program.
 We discussed ways that the yoga and mindfulness psychotherapy group could increase her ability to remain calm and centered and to tolerate and move through her triggers to drink.
 She was eager to join the group, and it became a cornerstone of her recovery program.
 She stated that the yoga, mindfulness, and support of the group helped her to learn healthy ways to calm herself, live in the present moment, and have some space from her stressful job.
 She received feedback from other group members that her wisdom, insight, and recovery experience was very helpful for them, and this helped to build her self-esteem.
 After her participation in the group for nearly a year, I continue to work with Holly on an individual basis and she has now maintained her sobriety for almost two years.
 She also recently completed a yoga teacher training and is teaching yoga for others in recovery.

 Example of typical yoga practice for Transformations: A Yoga and Mindfulness Psychotherapy Group™

-Seated Poses — ex.: hands to sky then heart; forward, side, and back bends; twists
+Seated Poses — ex.: hands to the sky then heart; forward, side, and backbends; twists

-Closing — move to fetal position, then seated, hands to heart, group om and namaste
+Closing — move to the fetal position, then seated, hands to heart, group om and namaste

 I am so grateful to be part of the evolving discipline of yoga therapy and to share it with those with whom I work.
 I encourage other mental health professionals to learn and implement yoga and mindfulness skills, and I encourage yoga teachers to engage in mental health training, as the combination of these disciplines is so effective, powerful, and therapeutic.
 My group is just one example of the myriad ways that yoga can be used therapeutically.
 The field of yoga therapy will continue to benefit from the development of creative interventions tailored to a variety of populations.
 My hope is that sharing my experience provides information and inspiration as the field of yoga therapy continues to develop, grow, and move toward reaching its full potential to bring healing to individuals, groups, and the world.